 Promoting inclusive education

-The Inclusive Education programme uses a holistic approach that involves multiple stakeholders, such as children, parents, teachers, school leadership, communities, education authorities and DPOs.
+NAD, in collaboration with the Enabling Education Network (EENET), has developed the Inclusive Learning Approach.
+It is a holistic approach to Inclusive Education that involves multiple stakeholders, such as children, parents, teachers, school leadership, communities, education authorities and DPOs.

-We work to ensure Inclusive Education in local schools, so that children with disabilities can access education while staying with their families, build social networks, and be part of the local community together with other children.
+We work with DPOs and governments to ensure Inclusive Education in local schools, so that children with disabilities can stay with their families, build social networks and be part of the local community together with other children.

-On one side, we work with schools and the education system to give them the tools to become inclusive.
-On the other, we work with persons with disabilities and DPOs to strengthen their knowledge on Inclusive Education and the use of national and international legal frameworks, so that they can effectively advocate for their rights, raise awareness and hold their government accountable.
+Through the Inclusive Teaching component, we work with schools and the education systems to give them the tools necessary to become inclusive.
+Through the Inclusive Advocacy component, we work with persons with disabilities and DPOs to strengthen their knowledge on Inclusive Education and the use of national and international legal frameworks, so that they can effectively advocate for their rights, raise awareness and hold their government accountable.

 Main achievements in Zambia